nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Color Map` - Change the color of the data.
 The data range is mapped to a range of colors.
 Choose from a list of preset color profiles.
 Grayscale is the default.

 * :guilabel:`Brightness` - Change the brightness of the color values on the color map.
 Moving the slider to the right will increase the brightness and moving the slider to the left will decrease the brightness.
+0.0 is the default brightness setting.
+The slider ranges from -1.0 to 1.0.

 * :guilabel:`Contrast` - Change the range of color values on the color map.
 Moving the slider to the right will increase the contrast and moving the slider to the left will decrease the contrast.
+1.0 is the default contrast setting.
+The slider ranges from 1/10 to 10.

 * :guilabel:`Adjustment` - Change the equalization of the selected data.
 Choose between Equalized, Gamma, Log, or no adjustment.

+* :guilabel:`Gamma` - If :guilabel:`Gamma` is selected for the adjustment, a new slider will appear to adjust gamma values.
+Moving the slider to the right will decrease the gamma and moving the slider to the left will increase the gamma.
+1.0 is the default contrast setting.
+The slider ranges from 10 to 1/10.

 .. _Line Plot Inspector Section:

 Line Plot Display
 -----------------
-Line Plot Display presents several figures and settings for a selected line plot:
+Line Plot Display presents several controls and settings for a selected line plot:

 .. image:: graphics/inspector_line_plot_display_subsection.png
     :width: 321
     :alt: Inspector Line Plot Display Subsection

-* :guilabel:`Display Type` - Force the selected line plot to display as an image or script.
+* :guilabel:`Display Type` - Force the selected line plot to display as an image.

 * :guilabel:`Display` - Change the range of y values shown on the line plot.
 These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.